MicrosoftDocs/visualstudio-docs/docs/debugger/debug-dotnet-core-in-wsl-2.md

 ## Attach to a running WSL process

-In addition to debugging from app startup using F5, you debug by attaching to a running WSL process using the attach to process feature.
+In addition to debugging from app startup using F5, you can debug by attaching to a running WSL process using the attach to process feature.

 1. With the app running, choose **Debug** > **Attach to Process**.